Stanford Energy is brought to you by the Precourt Institute for Energy

 By Mark Golden

 The global transition to low-carbon economies is dramatically transforming the investment landscape, especially in the enormous sectors of energy, agriculture and transportation.
-To unlock the massive amount of capital needed for that transition, Stanford University’s Precourt Institute for Energy is launching a research program to develop new economic and financial models to more effectively manage risk and drive successful investment.
+To help unlock the massive amount of capital needed for that transition, Stanford University’s Precourt Institute for Energy is launching a research program to develop new economic and financial models to more effectively manage risk and drive successful investment.

 The Sustainable Finance Initiative at Stanford will work with leading public and private financial institutions, companies and governments to engage Stanford researchers in economics, law, business and computer science to accelerate the transition toward decarbonization and climate resilience.
 Bank of America, a founding member of Stanford’s Strategic Energy Alliance, is supporting this initiative.